siph/blog/02/building_a_tiling_window_manager.md

 All that is left now is to build it and run it.

 ## Additional Steps
 ### Compiling and Running
-Compilation is as simple as running the cargo command:
+Compilation is as simple as running the cargo build command:
 ```bash
 cargo build --release
 ```